Thanksgiving Christian Practices: Cultivating Grateful Hearts All Year

 Father of lights, we turn to You with open hands.
 Some of us carry full arms—new life, restored relationships, daily bread in abundance.
 Others carry quiet losses and questions we can scarcely name.
 Hold us all together in Your steady mercy.

 Teach us to receive each hour as a gift.
-When we wake, let our first breath become a whispered thank You.
+When we wake, let our first breath become a quiet prayer of gratitude.
 When we work, help us labor with gratitude for the strength and purpose You provide.
 When we rest, settle our thoughts with the peace that comes from Your nearness.

 Where anxiety gathers, meet us with Your gentleness.
 Shape our prayers with thanksgiving, that our worries may shrink beside Your faithfulness.
 Turn our memories into altars—places where we recall how You have led us before and will guide us again.